Not all affiliate marketing tips and tricks will increase your online revenue.

 - Cloak your affiliate links – that will make them pretty and easy on the eyes!

 - Track your affiliate links – so you would know how your affiliate promotions are performing.

 - Create an affiliate disclosure page – and let your readers know that you’re using affiliate links within your content.

-- Forget about being aggressive with your offers – people love to buy but they hate being sold to.
+- Forget about being aggressive with your offers – people love to buy, but they hate feeling being sold.

-OK, after a few days of hard work, my list of 50 affiliate marketing tips and tricks is finally done!
+OK, after a few days of hard work, my list of 50 affiliate marketing tips and tricks is finally over.

 I can only hope that they will be as helpful to you as they are to me.

 Again, being an affiliate marketer is a constant work in progress.